cod-salmon/cod-salmon.github.io/docs/Projects/Klang Synthesizer/KJUCE/SimpleGain.md

         copyXmlToBinary (*xmlState, destData);
 }

-void SimpleDelayAudioProcessor::setStateInformation (const void* data, int sizeInBytes) {
+void SimpleGainAudioProcessor::setStateInformation (const void* data, int sizeInBytes) {
     // Gets pointer to "data" and its size "sizeInBytes", converts it into Xml
     //  and from Xml, we obtain a new AudioProcessorValueTreeState with which